 The specific asset set of the parties must play the determining role in whether delayed realisation of an interest in the property is fair and appropriate.
 In this case the parties owned many properties, and the conclusion of the judge would result in the husband exiting the marriage with sole ownership of the property in which he was residing at the time of the hearing, and enjoying the benefit of his unencumbered higher earning capacity.
 However, the judge did state that “There is no doubt that some judges might have made such an order” and on another occasion, these facts could certainly have led to a Mesher or deferred charge.
 Financial remedy outcomes can only be predicted within a bracket of settlement, and never more so than in these types of cases, with a limited pot, and competing needs.

-*EWCA Civ 774Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+*EWCA Civ 774Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
-If you would like to book an initial phone consultation at no cost, please complete our online questionnaire.
-Copyright 2013-2019 Rainscourt Law LLP.
+If you would like to book an initial phone consultation at no cost, please contact us today.
+We will remain fully operational for the duration of the 2021 Lockdown restrictions in Milton Keynes.
+Copyright 2013-2021 Rainscourt Law LLP.
 All rights reserved.